Frequently asked questions (FAQ)¶

 - Your jobs will start faster.

-- Better usage means we can buy more/faster hardware.
+- Better usage means the HPC team can buy more/faster hardware.

-The 3 main resources that must be considered are:
+The 3 main resources to keep an eye on are:

 - memory usage